-If the isolation level is compromised, charging is halted or prevented from starting, and the output deenergized.
+If the isolation level is compromised, charging is halted or prevented from starting and the output de-energised.
 The isolation monitor operates continuously during charging to ensure the output is always galvanically isolated.
-UL 2231-1 requires that an isolation monitor interrupter (IMI) is provided in the product and evaluated during operation as part of certification testing.
+UL 2231-1 requires that an isolation monitor interrupter (IMI) be provided in the product and evaluated during operation as part of certification testing.

-Although RCD/GFCI use is required in mode 1,2,3 AC charger installations, neither UL nor IEC mandate an RCD for a permanently installed mode 4 isolated output DC charger.
+Although RCD/GFCI use is required in mode-1, 2 or 3 AC charger installations, neither UL nor IEC mandate an RCD for a permanently installed mode-4 isolated output DC charger.